Sawuare/misk/README.txt

 The directories and files in here are:

   aux/
-    Auxiliary utilities which must be executed from this directory.
+    Auxiliary scripts which must be executed from this directory.

     *.sh -> POSIX shell scripts